 - Social security number: do not call them before you receive your SSN.

-- Have your existing/old Amex card from your home country ready so that you can give them the card number when asked.
+- Have your existing/old Amex card from your home country ready so you can give them the card number when asked.

 - Other personal documents as they will ask for some forms of ID.

-5. Ask your landlord to report your rent payment to the credit bureaus
+6. Ask your landlord to report your rent payment to the credit bureaus

-There are many benefits that go with auto payment for regular bills (like the peace of mind).
-With regards to building your credit score, by using a consistent checking account to pay for bills, after a few months, you can start to use Experian Boost or other similar services to boost your credit score for free.
-Basically, they look into your checking account payment history to identify if you have been paying bills regularly and then boost your score accordingly.
+Auto payment has many benefits for regular bills, including peace of mind.
+With regards to building your credit score, by using a consistent checking account to pay for bills, you can start using Experian Boost or other similar services after a few months.
+These services look into your checking account history and identify if you have been paying bills regularly, which then boosts your score accordingly.
 I started using Experian Boost myself after 4-5 months and saw an immediate increase in my credit score by 10 points.

-7. Don’t rush into opening too many credit cards
+8. Don’t rush into opening too many credit cards

 Now, if you want some quick tips, here they are: